 According to the market research study, “Agricultural robotic projects are ongoing.
 The key to industrial farm robots is keeping costs down.
 Adapting existing commercial vehicles instead of building new ones is the best way to build viable agricultural robots.”

-- AFB Rice Close: Futures Turn Higher
+- AFB Rice Close: Mostly Higher with Slight Losses in Sept.

 - Arkansas Daily Grain Report